-1111, pronounced “eleven eleven”, is the electronic club alias of UK vocalist, songwriter and producer Lauren L'aimant.
-Within the breaks and bass continuum, the project sits at the point where vocal writing, club functionality and a sleek modern sound design meet.
+1111, pronounced “eleven eleven”, is the electronic club alias of UK vocalist, songwriter, producer and DJ Lauren L'aimant.
+Within the breaks and bass continuum, the project sits where vocal writing, club functionality and sleek modern sound design meet.

-L'aimant was already known as a vocalist and writer before 1111 emerged as a more defined electronic alias.
-That background matters: the project does not approach breakbeat only from DJ utility, but from songcraft, voice and atmosphere as well.
+L'aimant was already active as a vocalist and writer before 1111 emerged as a more defined electronic identity.
+That background matters: the project does not approach breakbeat only from DJ utility, but also through songcraft, voice and atmosphere.

 As 1111, she has been associated with a polished, emotive strain of electronic music that can move between bass pressure, broken rhythms and more song-led structures.
 The result is a profile that works both in listening contexts and in club circulation.

-In the breakbeat sphere, the clearest marker in the current record is “Wicked & Crisp”, a title that appeared in the Optimal Breaks chart orbit via Fly Boy Records.
-The track helps locate 1111 in the present-day ecosystem of labels and DJs keeping breakbeat connected to wider bass music and crossover club forms.
+In breakbeat terms, the clearest marker in the current catalogue is “Wicked & Crisp”, released via Fly Boy Records.
+The track helps locate 1111 within a present-day ecosystem of labels, DJs and producers keeping breakbeat connected to wider bass music and crossover club forms.

 That same title also circulated in remixed form as “Wicked & Crisp (Eloquin Extended Remix)”, reinforcing the project’s compatibility with DJ culture and with producers working across adjacent bass and breaks territory.
 The remix context suggests a catalogue designed to travel through sets rather than remain fixed in a single stylistic box.

-As the catalogue develops, 1111 stands as a contemporary UK electronic project whose breakbeat relevance comes not from revivalism, but from folding broken-beat energy into a wider, modern club language.
+As the catalogue develops, 1111 stands as a contemporary UK electronic project whose relevance to breakbeat comes not from revivalism, but from folding broken rhythms into a wider, modern club language.